 “Pride and Prejudice”

 Perhaps the best adaptation of Jane Austen’s novel yet, this miniseries is what made Bridget Jones drool so much over Colin Firth (read the book!) and for good reason.
-While Firth epitomized the dashing and taciturn Mark Darcy, Jennifer Ehle’s performance as Lizzie Bennett was his equal.
+While Firth epitomized the dashing and taciturn Fitzwilliam Darcy, Jennifer Ehle’s performance as Lizzie Bennett was his equal.
 Gorgeous filmmaking and unhurried performances make this adaptation one to savor.

 Stay on top of the latest TV news!
 Sign up for our TV email newsletter here.